FixingPixels/Aegis/docs/core_files.md

 # Core Framework Files

-Aegis uses a set of core files to maintain system state, guide AI behavior, and orchestrate multi-agent development.
+Aegis uses a set of core files to maintain system state and guide project development.
 These files are central to the framework's operation and require special attention.

 > **Related Documentation**
 > - [Memory System](./memory_system.md) - Understanding how memory types work